 Get in touch and let’s see what we can do together.

 We offer a free and independent review and investigation service for the families of missing people.
 Our team of specialists in unsolved murder and serious crime investigations apply innovative solutions to advance missing people cases.

 Active Search collates all unsolved missing or unidentified people in the UK and Ireland.
 Our highly interdisciplinary team work together to ensure information is gathered, analysed and turned into action to help solve missing and unidentified people cases.

 Communities are one of the greatest assets in missing person investigations.
-Join our teams of dedicated and talented people forming a growing movement of people applying their time and skills to help police and families on unsolved missing people cases.
+Please send us an email if you'd like to join our teams of dedicated and talented people applying their time and skills to help police and families on unsolved missing people cases.

 We are working with the universities of South Wales and Central Lancashire, on a talent development programme.
 Teams of students take on real-world challenges side by side with specialists on unsolved missing people cases.